-The Plan's investments in collective investment funds, held in trust, are stated at fair value based on the net asset value as reported by the third party administrator multiplied by the number of units held by the Plan.
-The net asset value is determined by the third party administrator based on the fair value of the underlying assets.
+The Plan's investments in collective investment funds held in trust are stated at fair value based on the net asset value per unit, as reported by the third party administrator (TPA), multiplied by the number of units held by the Plan.
+The net asset value is determined by the TPA based on the fair value of the underlying assets.
 Purchases and sales of securities are recorded on a trade-date basis.

-(f) Valuation of Ownership of Pooled Investment Funds
+(f) Valuation of Pooled Investment Funds